karinemiras/revolve2/README.md

 python3 experiments/default_study/optimize.py --mainpath /home/mystuffff  --population_size 5 --offspring_size 5 --num_generations 2 --headless 0 --simulator isaac

-ps: for Mujoco set --simulator mujoco
+ps: for Mujoco set --headless 1 --simulator mujoco

 To **Run** and analyze a **batch** of experiments in the background (screens):

 ./experiments/default_study/run-experiments.sh

+To **Run** a **batch** of experiments and WITHOUT analysis and WITHOUT screens:

+./experiments/default_study/setup-experiments.sh /experiments/default_study/paramsdefault.sh

 To **Check** the status of the **batch** with:

-./experiments/default_study/check-experiments.sh
+./experiments/default_study/check-experiments.sh /experiments/default_study/paramsdefault.sh

 and/or